Karlbovski/11ty-starter/.github/readme.md

 [Seifi.org | Using CSS to detect and switch website themes to match system preferences](https://seifi.org/css/prefers-color-scheme.html)

 ### Dev notes [*to remove*]

-- Clone 11ty-starter project into a new project folder.
-- Remove remote from cloned repo
-- (optional*) Set a new remote repo
+- ~~sass migration - remove @imports where possible.
+Replace with @use and @forward~~
+- how to implement Bulma or other third-party framework with Dart Sass (@use and @forward).
-- Connect to Netlify
+- Test Connect to Netlify
     - Netlify CLI&UI environments setup